Doncaster is a City in the county of South Yorkshire.

 There are great places to visit near Doncaster including some great towns, cities, shopping centres and airports.

-The area around Doncaster features a number of interesting cities including Sheffield, and Doncaster.
+The area around Doncaster boasts some of the best cities including Sheffield, and Doncaster.

 Places near Doncaster feature a number of interesting airports including Doncaster Sheffield Airport.